nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     beginner typing speed for simple Japanese text (i.e. simple words and sentences) should be able to accomplish most of the learning faster using commands than using the mouse.
 10. A user should find interacting with the user interface easy, even if he/she is relatively new to the application.
+11. Each command should be processed within 3 seconds.
-11. More to be added.
+12. More to be added.

 ### Glossary